mctechnology17/gm/README.md

 ```

 # Donate
-If you're enjoying Git Manager, feel free to donate or become a sponsor.
+If you're enjoying GitManager, feel free to donate or become a sponsor.
 - [paypal]
 - [sponsor]